• Menu

 This post may contain affiliate links.
 Please see my full disclosure policy for details.

-I’ve tried lots of recipes for banana bread through the years.
+I’ve tried lots of banana bread recipes through the years.
 For some reason I thought I would find a recipe better than the one my mother used to make.
 I was wrong.

-But I still kept on trying those other recipes, feeding them to my family, and being met with the same response, “This is alright, but it’s not as good as Grammy’s.”
+But I still kept on trying those other banana bread recipes, feeding them to my family, and being met with the same response, “This is alright, but it’s not as good as Grammy’s.”

 So I’d try another recipe.

-Finally, after making yet another mediocre banana bread, I decided to make my mother’s recipe – which believe it or not, I’d never made.
+Finally, after making yet another mediocre banana bread, I decided to make my mother’s recipe for three loaf banana bread – which believe it or not, I’d never made.
 I’d eat hers (and so would the rest of my family) and think, “This is SO good!”
 But then I’d go home and bake something else.

 As I was making the batter I kept asking myself, “This isn’t a hard recipe.
 Why haven’t I made it before?”